zuntaalejandra/credit-risk-classification/report-template.md

 ## Results of the Analysis

-* Machine Learning Model 1:
-  * Description of Model 1 Accuracy, Precision, and Recall scores.
+* Machine Learning Model 1 --> Accuracy, Precision, and Recall scores.

 The next image describes the prediction values obtained in this model.